sarnali3515/sarnali3515/README.md

 - 🌱 I’m currently learning **TypeScript**
 - 📫 How to reach me **kjsarnali@gmail.com**
 - 🔍 Exploring: Redux, Mongoose, Next.js
-- 💼 Open to freelance projects or internship opportunities in web development
+- 💼 Open to freelance projects in web and app development